vnotex/viki/get_started.md

 ::: alert-warning

-`SimpleHTTPServer` in python does not work well with Chinese path.
+`SimpleHTTPServer` in python does not work well with path containing Chinese.

 :::